miquelvir/lsds-2026/projects/1-hdfs/README.md

 # Exercises

-## Seminar 1: Introduction to HDFS, FastAPI and Docker
+## Seminar 1: HDFS, FastAPI and Docker

-During this seminar, you will review HDFS and learn how to code APIs with FastAPI and deploy them with Docker.
+During this lab, you will review HDFS and learn how to code APIs with FastAPI and deploy them with Docker.

 Run [fastapi-quickstart](../../resources/fastapi-quickstart/) using `docker compose up`.